With every diet-related internet search, you are likely finding yourself more confused than ever.

 Avoiding spikes in blood sugar causes your body to seek other fuel sources and burn fat for energy, which causes you to lose weight.

 A large banana has about 5 grams of dietary fiber, making it a good source for getting your recommended daily requirements: 25 grams daily for women and 38 grams for men.

-About Resistant Starch In Bananas
+2. Resistant Starch

 The majority of starches found in your food are a type of complex carbohydrate that turns into glucose.
 This type of starch is bad for weight loss because they cause a spike in blood sugar levels.